LA Knight: Championship pursuits (2025–present)

 On the May 23 episode of SmackDown, Knight was able to win a triple threat match against Shinsuke Nakamura and Aleister Black to qualify for the Money in the Bank ladder match, which was won by Seth Rollins at the namesake event on June 7.
 After Money in the Bank, Knight continued to feud with Rollins, defeating him at Saturday Night's Main Event XL on July 12.
 On the August 4 episode of Raw, Knight challenged Rollins for the World Heavyweight Championship, but the match ended in a disqualification after CM Punk attacked Rollins.
 In the same month, Knight was quietly moved to the Raw brand.
 He failed to win the title from Rollins in a fatal four-way match on August 31 at Clash in Paris also involving Punk and Jey Uso.
-On the November 14 episode of SmackDown, Knight took part in the "Last Time is Now Tournament" to determine John Cena's final opponent, taking on a mystery opponent revealed to be Matt Cardona (reprising his Zack Ryder gimmick), whom he defeated to advance to the next round.
+Knight then took part in the "Last Time is Now Tournament" to determine John Cena's final opponent, defeating Matt Cardona (reprising his Zack Ryder gimmick) in the first round, The Miz in the quarter-finals, and Jey Uso in the semi-finals, before losing to Gunther in the finals.

+At the Royal Rumble on January 31, 2026, Knight entered at #21 eliminating Brock Lesnar, Austin Theory, and Bronson Reed but was eliminated by Cody Rhodes.
+At Wrestlemania 42 Knight wrestled in a Six-man tag team match along with The Usos (Jey Uso and Jimmy Uso) against The Vision members, Logan Paul, Austin Theory, and IShowSpeed.
+Knight and The Usos won the match, defeating their opponents by pinfall ending their feud.
+At Night 1 of SummerSlam on August 1, Knight teamed with Solo Sikoa and Royce Keys to defeat The newly re-formed Bloodline Jacob Fatu and The Usos.